AISaturdaysLagos/cohort_structure/README.md

 - You are expected to have atleast 30% in assignments
 - You are expected to have a 100% participation in final Project

-(These requirements are subject to change.
-Any update will be duly communicated)

 ## Curriculum
 We will primarily be using the three fantastic courses listed below as a source of reference.
 However, each volunteer course instructor has full autonomy in choosing which materials to use to teach their classes.